mkejeiri/Toolbox/Kafka/README.md

 **step 1** : We need to create a **Twitter [developer account](https://developer.twitter.com/en)** to get credentials for Twitter.

 **disclaimer** :
-> I intend to use this Twitter feed to get real-time data streams into an application that will put data into Kafka.
-This data will end up in ElasticSearch at the end  and this is just for POC support and concept.
+> I intend to use Twitter feed to get real-time data streams into an application that will put data into Kafka (local machine), I solemnly use this for learning purposes.
+The data will end up in ElasticSearch at the end and this is just for POC support and concept.
 Purposes: no commercial obligation will result out of this, and I won't have any users besides just myself. twitter data will not be displayed, and we will only extract tweets on low volume terms.
-So this is it, you just describe in your own words what you're building.
-And then, will you make the information available to a government entity. and `submit your application`.
+I will make the information available to a government entity if deem necessary. and `submit your application`.

 > add application description: this application will read streams of tweets in real time and put them into Kafka.So we need to get keys and tokens to have a consumer API key and API secret key.we have to create an access token and access token secrets.